Geology and Geophysics

 G&G 521b, Geophysical Fluid Dynamics Mary-Louise Timmermans

-Examination of the equations governing rotating stratified flows with application to planetary atmospheres and oceans.
-Mathematical models are used to illustrate the dynamical principles of geophysical fluid phenomena such as waves, boundary layers, flow stability, turbulence, and large-scale flows.
+A survey of fluid dynamics, with applications to planetary atmospheres and oceans.
+Mathematical models illustrate the fundamental dynamical principles of geophysical fluid phenomena such as waves, boundary layers, flow stability, turbulence, and large-scale flows.
 Concepts are investigated through laboratory experiments in a rotating water tank.
-Prerequisite: a course in fluid mechanics (MENG 361 or equivalent) or permission of the instructor.
+Prerequisite: differential equations or mathematical physics or equivalent.

-G&G 522b, Physics of Weather and Climate Alexey Fedorov
+G&G 522b, Physics of Weather and Climate Juan Lora

 The climatic system; survey of atmospheric behavior on time scales from days (i.e., weather) to decades (i.e., climate); formulation of mathematical equations describing weather and climate with selected applications to small- and large-scale phenomena.

-Phylogeny and evolution of the major clades of vertebrates from Cambrian to recent, as inferred mainly from the fossilized remains of the musculoskeletal system (cranial, axial, and appendicular skeletons).
-Special attention to the evolution of vertebrate feeding, locomotor, and sensory systems.
+Phylogeny and evolution of the major clades of vertebrates from Cambrian to Recent, as inferred mainly from the fossilized remains of the musculoskeletal system (cranial, axial, and appendicular skeletons).
+Special attention given to the evolution of vertebrate feeding, locomotor, and sensory systems.

-G&G 526a, Introduction to Earth and Planetary Physics Kanani Lee
+G&G 526b, Introduction to Earth and Planetary Physics Shun-ichiro Karato

 An introduction to the structure and dynamics of Earth and other planets in the context of cosmic evolution.
 Review of basic physical principles and their applications to geophysics and planetary physics.
 Star formation and nucleosynthesis; planetary accretion and the birth of the solar system; heat flow, plate tectonics, and mantle dynamics; seismology and geodesy; core dynamics, geomagnetism, and planetary magnetism.
 Prerequisites: PHYS 181 and MATH 120 or equivalents.